Lokibot1/PennyWise/README.md

 SPA 2 Weeks Project for IPT while trying to learn Vue framework xDD.
 Basic CRUD and standard graphs for the dashboard, and I learned doing dark mode here, the last project of the 2nd Year College.

-"Originally developed with @https://github.com/almerleoalmazan as our mentor and https://github.com/codeut182 as our backend developer, this version includes my contributions and modifications."
+Originally developed with @https://github.com/almerleoalmazan as our mentor and https://github.com/codeut182 as our backend developer, this version is just the Frontend.

 # Nuxt Minimal Starter